Temple of Elemental Evil Review

 Hommlet

 Indeed, the faithful recreation of Hommlet and Nulb no doubt took a lot of time out of the dev-cycle as well.
 What Troika should have done is downsize and abstract the village areas, and turned the campaign into a full Gygax tournament-style one.
-Here is a high resolution map of Hommlet, recombined by cRPG Blog (3 megabytes):
+Here is a high resolution map of Hommlet, recombined by Lilura1 of the cRPG Blog (3 megabytes):

 Note that Hommlet does allow for fast-travel to the inn, the tower and the church, but it takes the steam out of the campaign when new players have to explore the hub, looking for things of interest such as quests, vendors and companions (and there really isn't much of interest, other than gawking at the artwork).